michaelwknott/michaelwknott.github.io/content/django-postgres-setup.md

 Summary: Configure PostreSQL for Django
 Status: published

-This blog post will act as a personal reminder of configurating Postsgres for a Django project.
+This blog post will act as a personal reminder of configuring Postsgres for a Django project.

 Start the database: